-As on 31st March 2019, the Committee comprises of three Independent, Non-Executive Directors and one Executive Director.
+As on 31st March 2020, the Committee comprises of three Independent, Non-Executive Directors and one Executive Director.
 The Chairman of the Committee is an Independent, Non-Executive Director.
-During the year under review, the Committee met twice on 25th May, 2018 and 12th November, 2018.
+During the year under review, the Committee met once i.e. on 27th May, 2019.